datagero/pico-scholar/README.md

 - **Frontend**: React-based interface for managing research queries and document reviews.

 # Contributors

+PICO Scholar aims to evolve by integrating live model training, improving search granularity, expanding to new domains, and enhancing collaborative features for team-based research.
+The long-term vision is to transform systematic reviews across various disciplines by leveraging AI to enhance efficiency and accuracy.

+If you'd like to contribute or learn more, reach out at datagero@outlook.com.

 By: Matias V, Cristina DeLisle, Ben K, Will Gleason